ICS491TeamLucio/lucio.github.io/index.md

 Apart from the last line that imports style.css directly, the other lines all invoke the index.js file in the specified directory.

-We use this approach to make it more simple to understand what code is loaded and in what order, and to simplify debugging when some code or templates do not appear to be loaded.
+We use this approach to make it simpler to understand what code is loaded and in what order, and to simplify debugging when some code or templates do not appear to be loaded.
 In our approach, there are only two places to look for top-level imports: the main.js files in client/ and server/, and the index.js files in import subdirectories.
-In those subdirectories they usually will contain any html, css and javascript files that the subdirectories will use.
+In those subdirectories, they usually will contain any html, CSS and JavaScript files that the subdirectories will use.

-Note that this two-level import structure ensures that all code and templates are loaded, but does not ensure that the symbols needed in a given file are accessible.
+Note that this two-level import structure ensures that all code and templates are loaded, but does not ensure that the symbols needed in each file are accessible.
 So, for example, a symbol bound to a collection still needs to be imported into any file that references it.

 ### Naming conventions

 This system adopts the following naming conventions:

   * Files and directories are named in all lowercase, with words separated by hyphens.
 Example: accounts-config.js
-  * "Global" Javascript variables (such as collections) are capitalized.
+  * "Global" JavaScript variables (such as collections) are capitalized.
 Example: Profiles.
-  * Other Javascript variables are camel-case.
+  * Other JavaScript variables are camel-case.
 Example: collectionList.
   * Templates representing pages are capitalized, with words separated by underscores.
 Example: Directory_Page.
 The files for this template are lower case, with hyphens rather than underscore.
 Example: directory-page.html, directory-page.js.
   * Routes to pages are named the same as their corresponding page.
 Example: Directory_Page.

 ### Data model

-The UHPool data model is implemented by three Javascript classes: [ProfileCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.js) and [AllListingsCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.js).
-Both of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and AllListing)that provides access to that collection.
+The UHPool data model is implemented by three JavaScript classes: [ProfileCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.js) and [AllListingsCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.js).
+Both classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and AllListing)that provides access to that collection.

 Any part of the system that manipulates the UHPool data model imports the Profiles or AllListing variable, and invokes methods of that class to get or set data.